Rubus ferrugineus

-Rubus ferrugineus is a Caribbean species of brambles in the rose family.
+Rubus ferrugineus is a Caribbean species of bramble in the rose family.

+The species is a perennial shrub or small tree with stems up to 6 meters (20 feet) tall, with curved prickles.
+The stems are covered with wool and armed with curved prickles.
+The leaves are compound with 3 or 5 leaflets.
+The flowers are white, while the fruits are black and egg-shaped.

 It has been found only on the island of Guadeloupe in the West Indies, part of the French Republic.

-Rubus ferrugineus is a perennial shrub or small tree with stems up to 6 meters (20 feet) tall, with curved prickles.
-Stems are covered with wool and armed with curved prickles.
-Leaves are compound with 3 or 5 leaflets.
-Flowers are white.
-Fruits are black and egg-shaped.